 Limitations: Due to their constant exposure to waves and storms and the scarcity of nearby sand sources, these projects can have short lifespans and require regular maintenance.

-Working in tandem with other projects: By buffering other projects against waves, storms and saltwater intrusion, barrier island restoration projects can increase the lifespan of marsh creation projects and increase the land-building and sustaining benefits of sediment diversions and hydrologic restoration.
+By buffering other projects against waves, storms and saltwater intrusion, barrier island restoration projects can increase the lifespan of marsh creation projects and increase the land-building and sustaining benefits of sediment diversions and hydrologic restoration.